 Tico Almeida, WI 98 Selected as 2016 Stevens Award Winner

 Tico Almeida (WI 98) received the Truman Foundation's 2016 Joseph E. Stevens, Jr. Award in recognition of his significant contributions to public service as a lawyer in June 2016.
-The ceremony will take place at the United States Supreme Court in June 2016 during the opening week of Summer Institute.
+The ceremony took place at the United States Supreme Court in June 2016 during the opening week of Summer Institute.

 Tico Almeida launched Freedom to Work in 2011.
 He has extensive experience advocating for workplace fairness as a civil rights litigator and a legislative attorney in the U.S. Congress.
 While working on Capitol Hill, Almeida drafted fully inclusive legislation to ban LGBT workplace discrimination, and he helped organize the first-ever Congressional Committee hearing focused specifically on discrimination against transgender Americans.
 He later played a national leadership role in the 2013 campaign to pass federal LGBT workplace protections through the U.S. Senate by a vote of 64-32 with a historic 10 Republican Senators voting in favor of LGBT fairness.